ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_sea_surface_salinity.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The recipe is created in a way that should make possible (although is not tested) to use it for other variables and datasets, even for more that one at a time.
+The recipe is created in a way that should make possible (although is not tested) to use it for other variables and datasets, even for more than one at a time.
 The diagnostic only expects variables with dimensions `time` and `depth_id` and it does not assume any other constraint.